-* Channels will offer Major League baseball, college football
+* Channels will offer Major League baseball, college

 * Fox to use channels to raise cable fees, advertising rates

 * Regis Philbin in discussions on afternoon talk show